-Analysis of results and challenges: The Department of Corrections increased the number of offenders receiving their General Education Development (GED) while incarcerated during FY2003 to FY2012 by 120, however, during FY2013 there was a reduction of 35 offenders receiving their GED.
+Analysis of results and challenges: The Department of Corrections increased the number of offenders receiving their General Education Development (GED) while incarcerated during FY2003 to FY2012 by 120, however, during the first half of FY2014 there was a reduction of 60 offenders receiving their GED.

-This was an expected drop between FY2012 and FY2013 as a direct result of changes within the Education GED program in preparation for the federally mandated test, and test administering.
-These changes are set to take place in calendar year 2014.
+This was an expected drop between FY2013 and FY2014 as a direct result of changes within the Education GED program in preparation for the federally mandated test, and test administering.
+The 2002 standards of paper testing were replaced with a new computer testing process that began 1 January, 2014.

-Each institution provides offenders with education coordinators and the necessary materials to study for and complete the GED tests.
-Offenders have the opportunity to obtain a GED diploma, however, in most cases this program is voluntary and/or the time an offender has to serve may be insufficient to complete all five tests impacting the offender participation while incarcerated.
+Each institution provides offenders with education coordinators and the necessary materials to study for and complete the GED computer testing process.
+Offenders have the opportunity to obtain a GED diploma, however, in most cases this program is voluntary and/or the time an offender has to serve may be insufficient to complete all four tests impacting the offender participation while incarcerated.